The second group of draft regulations was posted below on July 24, 2017, and will be available for public comment until to Sept. 22, 2017.

 - exempt Class A bingo facilities;

-- align the subsidized accommodation model currently in place for lodges for other similar subsidized residential accommodations operated by non-profits to ensure equitable treatment;
+- align the subsidized accommodation model currently in place for lodges for other similar subsidized residential accommodations operated by non-profits to ensure equitable treatment of property tax exemptions;

-- create a separate part in COPTER for Residential Associations;
+- create a separate part in COPTER for Residents Associations;

 - increase administrative flexibility by granting municipalities the authority to set their own administration deadlines to meet local needs; and